-The work of the Sussex Learning Network is funded through a combination of partner contributions and external project funding.
-Since it was set up in 2015, the network has brought in over £9 million in funding.
+Sussex Learning Network's work is funded through a combination of partner contributions and external project funding.
+Since it was set up in 2015, SLN has brought in over £9 million in funding.
 Currently, our main funder is Uni Connect.

 Uni Connect consists of 29 partnerships of universities, state-funded schools, colleges, and local authorities, charities and enterprise partnerships across England.
 It builds on and extends the work of the National Collaborative Outreach Programme (NCOP) which SLN has been delivering since 2017, reaching some 10,000 young people across Sussex.
 Our well-established SLN:COP programme continues to run across the region but is now rebranded under the Uni Connect banner.

 Uni Connect supports the government’s Gatsby Benchmarks for career guidance.
 Through a tailored, impartial approach that includes outreach activities and advice and information on the benefits and realities of going to university or college, Uni Connect helps schools support Years 9 to 13 students and their parents/carers to get a better understanding of their future options.

 - reduce the gap in HE participation between the most and least represented groups through sustained and progressive outreach programmes

 - support young people to make well-informed decisions about their future education

 - encourage effective, impactful local collaborations by providers working together with schools, colleges, employers and other partners

 - develop a sustainable infrastructure for future outreach and collaboration

 - contribute to a stronger evidence base around ‘what works’ in higher education outreach and strengthen evaluation practice in the sector.